anonymous-artifact/DeepAtash/README.md

 ### Input ###

 * A trained model in h5 format.
 The default one is in the folder `models`;
-* A list of seeds used for the input generation.
-In this implementation, the seeds are indexes of elements of the MNIST dataset.
-The default list is in the file `bootstraps_five`;
 * `config.py` containing the configuration of the tool selected by the user.

 ### Run the Tool ###